Change of Address Change of Name Deceased Student Records Directory Information Email Family Education Rights & Privacy Act Preferred Name

 The University recognizes that some students prefer to use a first name other than their official name of record to identify themselves.
 The University acknowledges that a preferred name can and should be used where possible so long as it is not for the purpose of misrepresentation.
 Any student may declare a preferred first name in addition to their official name of record.
 This policy applies only to first names, preferred surnames or family names cannot be declared.
 Preferred names are limited to alphabetical characters, a hyphen (-), and a space.

 Preferred names will not be used in cases where the official name of record is required, including, but not limited to diplomas, enrollment verifications, financial aid documents, medical records, paychecks, payroll records, and transcripts.
-Additionally, the self-service student planning and advising tool will not include preferred names.
 Students who wish to change their official name of record must follow the Change of Name policy, submitting official documentation directly to the Office of the Registrar.